Zoning Analysis And Zoning Reports(Last Updated On: December 31, 2019)

 What kind of Information do we get in a zoning analysis?

 The goal of the analysis is to know what you can build.
 There are many questions that need to be answered.
+Therefore a zoning report is conducted to identify and interpret the applicable zoning codes.
 Here are some examples of questions to answer in a zoning report:

 The allowed use of the property: If commercial, what types of commercial use can there be?
 If residential, how many units are allowed.
 Are mixed use buildings allowed and if so at what proportion.